null

 Since the charging process generates heat the environment needs to be adequately ventilated, with cooling systems to counteract the risk of battery heat leading to damage or fire.
 Charging equipment and infrastructure must be appropriate for the high electrical current demands of fast charging EVs.

 Using chargers that aren't compatible with the EV model can pose risks.
 It's important to use certified and compatible charging equipment to avoid overheating, electrical issues and other forms of damage.
-Electrical surge protection and voltage regulation measures are also necessary since damaged EVs are more prone to combustion.
+Electrical surge protection and voltage regulation measures are also necessary since damaged EVs can be more prone to combustion.

 Areas of focus when implementing EV charging infrastructure

-1. Charger infrastructure installation should be carried out by competent contractors.
+1. Charger infrastructure installation should be carried out by a competent contractor.

 2. A qualified electrician needs to check if the existing circuitry will support the required electrical load for the EV charger points.